tuya/tuya-panel-kit-docs/docs/docs/basic/BrickButton.en.md

 ---
 group:
+  title: Basic
+  order: 2
+nav:
-  title: basic
+  title: Docs
 title: BrickButton
+desc: BrickButton is enriched on the basis of the original Button function.
 ---

-# BrickButton

-## Introduction

-`BrickButton` is enriched on the basis of the original Button function.

 ## Code demo